tdmuftuoglu/canadian-rivers-cq/README.md

 1. Clone this repository: `git clone https://github.com/tdmuftuoglu/canadian-rivers-cq.git`
 2. Open the notebook in Google Colab or your local Jupyter environment.
 3. Ensure the required libraries are installed.
 4. Run the notebook sequentially.
-(The datasets will be downloaded automatically by the script).
+(The datasets will be downloaded automatically by the script)

 ## Citation
 If you use the code in this repository, please cite me.